Distington

 Distington (/ˈdɪzɪŋtən/) is a large village and civil parish in Cumbria, England, 3 mi south of Workington and 4 mi north of Whitehaven.
 Historically a part of Cumberland, the civil parish includes the nearby settlements of Common End, Gilgarran and Pica.
 The parish had a population of 2,247 in the 2001 census, increasing slightly to 2,256 at the 2011 census.

 South of the village by the Lowca Beck are the fragmentary remains of Hayes Castle, a manor house fortified by Robert de Leyburn in 1322.

 Governance

 Distington is in the parliamentary constituency of Whitehaven and Workington.

 For Local Government purposes it is in the Cumberland unitary authority area.

 The village also has its own Parish Council; Distington Parish Council.
-The parish council ward stretches beyond the confines of Distington parish with at total population taken at the Census 2011 of 4,058.
+The parish council ward stretches beyond the confines of Distington parish with a total population taken at the Census 2011 of 4,058.